boweitian/Megatron_2025/README.md

-# 🧠 Clean-label Backdoor Attacks on Vision Transformers
+# Implementation: Clean-label Backdoor Attacks on Vision Transformers

 This repository implements clean-label backdoor attacks on Vision Transformers (ViTs), as introduced in: